 You can't pick up a fork these days without being told that your food contains one toxic ingredient or another!
-I believe we can produce food that that hasn't been processed to within an inch of its life by getting back to using more natural ingredients - simple!
-Here's some info about some of the ingredients I use to make your products
+I believe we can produce food that hasn't been processed to within an inch of its life by getting back to using more natural ingredients - simple!
+Here's some info about some of the ingredients I use to make your treats.

 Cacao v Chocolate